yellows8/3dshax/README.md

 * "DISABLE_A9THREAD=1" Disables creation of the arm9 thread.
 * "ENABLE_CONFIGMEM_DEVUNIT=1" Enables writing val0 to configmem UNITINFO.
 This can be used to enable dev-mode for ErrDisp.
 * "ENABLE_FIRMLAUNCH_HOOK=1" Enables hooking Process9 FIRM-launch once the system finishes fully booting after previous FIRM-launch(es).
 FIRM-launch parameters won't be cleared with this, so that launching titles with this works.
-* "ENABLE_REGIONFREE=1" Enables the homemenu SMDH icon region check patch.
-This does not affect the region-lock via gamecard sysupdates.
-Note that this may cause SD titles which normally aren't displayed, to be shown as presents.
+* "ENABLE_REGIONFREE={val}" Enables the homemenu SMDH icon region check patch.
+This does not affect the region-lock via gamecard sysupdates, see DISABLE_GAMECARDUPDATE.
+"ENABLE_REGIONFREE=2" is the same as "ENABLE_REGIONFREE=1", except this also uses the "DISABLE_GAMECARDUPDATE=1" option at the same time.
+Note that this(SMDH region patch) may cause SD titles which normally aren't displayed, to be shown as presents or black icons
+* "DISABLE_GAMECARDUPDATE=1" Disables gamecard sysupdates, this is required for launching gamecards from other regions.
+This is currently broken.
 * "ENABLE_CMDLOGGING=1" Enables ARM11-kernel patches+code for logging commands.
 * "CMDLOGGING_PADCHECK=value" For cmd-logging, only do logging when any of the bits in the specified value is set for the current PAD register state.
 * "CMDLOGGING_PROCNAME0=value" u32 value to compare the src/dst process-name with for filtering.
 This is required for cmd-logging.